Anjuharidas4/Hotel-Booking-/README.md

  - ***agent***: ID of the travel agency that made the booking.

- - ***company***: ID of the company/entity that made the booking or responsible for paying the booking.
+ - ***company***: ID of the company/entity that made the booking or is responsible for paying the booking.

  - ***days_in_waiting_list***: Number of days the booking was in the waiting list before it was confirmed to the customer.